bfh/moodle-qbank_bulkexport/README.md

 Motivation for this report
 --------------------------

 Quiz question export as XML does only work category wise or question wise.
-This plugin adds a bulk action.
+This plugin adds a bulk action in the question bank.

 Installation